From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Introduction

 \begin{itemize}

-\item We develop face mask mechanism to facilitate feature fusion and facial reconstruction.
-It identifies common areas of multi-view images in the fusion progress.
-On the other hand, it acts as weight map to encourage the 3D face reconstruction network to pay more attention to critical areas (e.g. eye, brow, nose, and mouth).
+\item We introduce one novel multi-view feature fusion backbone that utilizes face masks for aligning features from multiple encoders and incorporates a multi-layer attention mechanism to enhance the interaction and fusion of these features, ultimately resulting in a cohesive facial information representation.

-\item We propose a novel weakly supervised multi-view face reconstruction framework incorporating MulEn-Unet and involution.
-MulEn-Unet, enhanced with attention, is designed to extract multi-view features and fuse them into a unified feature map.
-Furthermore, the involution is adopted to enrich deep fusion features with the channel feature.
-To our best knowledge, we make the first attempt to bridge the involution to 3D face reconstruction.
+\item We develop one concise face mask mechanism to facilitate multi-view feature fusion and facial reconstruction.
+It not only identifies common areas of multi-view images in the fusion progress but also acts as a weight map to encourage the proposed network to pay more attention to critical areas (e.g., eye, brow, nose, and mouth).

-\item On the empirical side, our novel framework achieves $5.2\%$ and $3.0\%$ RMSE improvement over the existing weakly supervised MVRs respectively on Pixel-Face and Bosphorus dataset without 3D annotation.
+\item On the empirical side, our novel framework achieves $5.2\%$ and $3.0\%$ RMSE improvement over the existing weakly supervised MVRs, respectively, on Pixel-Face and Bosphorus datasets without 3D annotation.

 \end{itemize}